 How is PDO Thread Lift Performed?

-The PDO Thread Lift is a minimally-invasive non-surgical facelift procedure that is much safer, simpler and easier than regular surgical facelift.
+The PDO Thread Lift is a minimally-invasive non-surgical facelift procedure that is much safer, simpler and easier than a regular surgical facelift.
 The procedure is also referred to as “lunchtime facelift” given that it can be done within an hour.

-First we do the consultation to make sure you are a candidate for the procedure.
+First, we do the consultation to make sure you are a candidate for the procedure.
 Your doctor examines your face to identify the areas of sagging skin and potential volume loss.

-On the day of the procedure, first your doctor applies a topical anesthetic to numb your face.
+On the day of the procedure, first, your doctor applies a topical anesthetic to numb your face.
 The doctor then enters a special needle under your skin, very similar to the way needles for filler injection are introduced to the skin.
 This special needle is hollow and carries the PDO thread inside.
-The doctor moves the needle carefully and slowly until it reaches the desired destination and then release the PDO thread, as she carefully pulls out the needles.
+The doctor moves the needle carefully and slowly until it reaches the desired destination and then releases the PDO thread, as she carefully pulls out the needles.
 The PDO thread is left behind.